 8. Beyond what has already been shared in your application, what do you believe makes you stand out as a strong candidate for admissions to the University of California?
 (350 words)

-As I finished my junior year of high school, I had to make a difficult decision.
-My sister, Kelly, had just got accepted to NYU.
-While we were all excited about the news, we were also concerned about the Asian hate that had exponentially risen since the pandemic, such that Kelly contemplated gapping.
+When I finished my junior year of high school, I had to make a difficult decision.
+My sister, Kelly, had just gotten accepted to NYU.
+While we were all excited about the news, we were also concerned about the Asian hate that had exponentially risen since the pandemic, so much that Kelly contemplated gapping.
 Being a younger sister who has seen how much my elder sister had dreamed of attending the school, I felt the responsibility to go with her and reassure everyone it will be alright.
 But I was faced with my own dilemma.

-In my last two years in high school, I was beginning to make a difference in my community– I was fundraising to help disadvantaged kids get the education and vaccines they need.
-My friends needed me– I was their rock during times of need, and they would come to me for suggestions.
+In my last two years in high school, I was beginning to make a difference in my community—I was fundraising to help disadvantaged kids get the education and vaccines they need.
+My friends needed me—I was their rock during times of need, and they would come to me for suggestions.
 So, I was torn about leaving, as I had personal missions that I wanted to see through to the end.

-On the other hand, Kelly had always been there for me through thick and thin since the beginning of time, lent me her shoulders to cry, and had my back whenever I needed it.
+On the other hand, Kelly had always been there for me through thick and thin since the beginning of time and had my back whenever I needed it.

 I lost sleep, tossed around in my bed.
-After much deliberation, I mustered the courage to tell my parents, “I will go with her.
+After much deliberation, I mustered up the courage to tell my parents, “I will go with her.
 I’ll go to high school in New York.”
 I realized that life is not all about me.
 I refrained from choosing my desires over family.
 At first, I perceived this as a sacrifice.
 Every night, I lay awake in bed "What if I've made a mistake?".
 However, the more I thought about it, the more I recognized something crucial: while it's necessary to follow my heart, responsibilities must take precedence.

 I had to stay up late at night due to the 12-hour time zone difference to fulfill my commitment back home.
 But I’m happy that I could be there for my sister.
 My shock is fading with time.
 The effects of my decision, however, will not.
 So will I regret it?
 Never.